vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2023-0023/README.md

 ### What is the severity of the vulnerabilities disclosed in VMSA-2023-0023?

 9.8 and 4.3.
-VMware Security Advisories list the severities using version 3.1 of the Common Vulnerability Scoring Standard (CVSS).
+VMware Security Advisories list the severities using version 3.1 of the Common Vulnerability Scoring System (CVSS).

 ### Are there additional details on the vectors of the individual vulnerabilities?